All cancellations or changes must be submitted in writing.

 - Any cancellations made after May 1st: No refund.

 - We highly recommend purchasing Camp Tuition Insurance to cover your expense in the event you should need to cancel.
-Camp Tuition Insurance is available through Travmark or AMSkier.
+Camp Tuition Insurance is available through Travmark and AMSkier.

 - Campers sent home for disciplinary reason or because of homesickness: No refund.